This NSF-sponsored Integrative Graduate Education and Research

 urbanization on the water cycle require integrated ecological, economic

 and engineering approaches, as well as innovations in policy-making.

-of PhD students who understand these linkages and are prepared to work
+This program trained PhD students to understand these linkages and and

-environmental systems.
-The program is centered on three interwoven themes:
+program was centered on three interwoven themes: (1) urban hydrology

-(1) urban hydrology and contaminant transport; (2) urban biogeochemical
+and contaminant transport; (2) urban biogeochemical cycles, aquatic

-cycles, aquatic ecosystems, and human health; and (3) urban water policy,
+ecosystems, and human health; and (3) urban water policy, management,

-• Trainees earn PhD in one of nine participating departments or
+• Trainees earned a PhD in one of nine participating departments or

 programs: (1) Biological Science; (2) Chemistry and Biochemistry; (3)